 The ski resort Kycerka is much bigger in comparison to Karolinka.
 More than 2 km of ski slopes with different ski lifts, including so called “carpet” for kids are available for everyone.
 Winter sport fans can choose between blue and red tracks.
 Kids’ park is a hit for little beginners.
 Smaller kids will be more thrilled with the part of the slope, where sledging is allowed.
 We came back twice, returning exhausted but happy.

 The village has several places to sit or grab sth to eat nearby the ski slopes.
 Next to the kids slope, there is an igloo, where you can buy rather fast food or hot beverages.
 If you crave for a big plate of warm food, I recommend Hospoda Kycerka, it’s a bit further, but worth the walk.
 Because the Wallachian region is really close to Slovak border, a traditional Slovak meal Halusky is quite popular here.
 But of course, you can choose other regional specialties, served directly from the oven or smokehouse.
 The restaurant offers a distinctive Wallachian atmosphere.
 Decor gives you the feel of a hunting cabin.
 It’s not cheap by the Czech standards, but definitely worth a try.
 During high winter season it may be packed during lunch hour, which for Czechs start around 11 am and ends at 2 pm.
-I got the impression the staff is used to that and overall, our order came quickly.

 Once you finish with your meal you can admire views of the picturesque landscape of the Vsetín Hills There is also a mystic trail down the way, lined with sculptures of legendary crafts, mountain houses and Wallachian musicians.

 You shouldn’t leave without trying frgal – a traditional Wallachian dessert.
 Flat, round yeast cake with fruit or nut filling.
 A good way to supplement lost calories or as a comfort food.